 - Pour the batter into the cake pan (or divide the batter between cake pans) and bake.

 Other than changing the pan and style (cupcakes) I would only recommend that if you wish you can mix 1 cup of chocolate chips into the batter.

 How to tell that the Brownie cake is ready?

 Much like when we bake brownies, we do not want the cake to completely dry out.
 There are two ways to know if the cake is ready

 - The top of the cake appears to be crusty.

 - The toothpick test.
 A toothpick comes out of the center of the cake with a few moist crumbs, and/or some crumbs with wet batter.
-If it comes out completely wet then it needs more time.
+If it comes out completely wet, then it needs more time.

 Know that the baking time will change depending on the type of pan you use.
-For a bundt pan, 38-44 minutes, layer cake for 25-28 minutes, and for cupcakes 15-17 minutes.
+For a bundt pan, for 38-44 minutes, layer cake for 25-28 minutes, and cupcakes for 15-17 minutes.
 Also, your over is different than mine so pay more attention to the signs I describe above rather than the time.